iliana-marquez/working-hours-analyser/README.md

 ---
 ## Key Takeaways
-- **Plan First**: Simulate desired outcomes to identify tasks and actors
+- **Plan First**: Simulate desired outcomes to identify tasks and actors.
-- **OOP Power**: Use encapsulation, abstraction, inheritance, and polymorphism for modular, scalable code
+- **OOP Power**: Use encapsulation, abstraction, inheritance, and polymorphism for modular, scalable code.
-- **User Focus**: Solve familiar problems, then scale to collective needs
+- **User Focus**: Solve familiar problems, then scale to collective needs.
-- **Simplicity**: Keep it simple for easier development and debugging
+- **Simplicity**: Keep it simple for easier development and debugging.
-- **Critical Thinking**: Identifying objects and responsibilities transcends tech stack, enabling faster learning of new languages or tools
+- **Critical Thinking**: Identifying objects and responsibilities transcends tech stack, enabling faster learning of new languages or tools.